briancartercst/minion/README.md

 - Routing (provided by Routie)
 - Templating (provided by Mustache)

-##Supported tags
+##Supported tag attributes

 ###mn-view
-Loads and renders referneced view.
+Loads and renders a html file as a child of the tag containing this attribute.
 If a controller with the same id is available, will bind the controller and invoke its optional lifecycle methods:

 - **preRender**: Invoked before the view is rendered.
 Usually this is where the controller will retrieve some remote data to be displayed by